Duisburg: Status

-Duisburg is a city in Germany's Rhineland, the fifth-largest (after Cologne, Düsseldorf, Dortmund and Essen) of the nation's most populous federal state of North Rhine-Westphalia.
+Duisburg is a city in Germany's Rhineland, the fifth-largest city (after Cologne, Düsseldorf, Dortmund and Essen) in the nation's most populous constituent state of North Rhine-Westphalia.
 Its 500,000 inhabitants make it Germany's 15th-largest city.
 Located at the confluence of the Rhine river and its tributary the Ruhr river, it lies in the west of the Ruhr urban area, Germany's largest, of which it is the third-largest city after Dortmund and Essen.
 The Ruhr itself lies within the larger Rhine-Ruhr Metropolitan Region, one of Europe's largest conurbations.
 The city lies on both sides of the Rhine, with the city centre and most boroughs on the river's right bank, and is the only city of the Rhine-Ruhr region lying on both the Rhine and Ruhr rivers.
-Duisburg is one of the largest cities in the Meuse-Rhenish (closely related to Dutch) dialect area and the largest in the South Guelderish area (north of the Uerdingen Isogloss).
+Duisburg is one of the largest cities in the Meuse-Rhenish (closely related to Dutch) dialect area and the largest in the Kleverlandish area (north of the Uerdingen Isogloss).

 Duisburg has the world's largest inland port, "Duisburg-Ruhrorter Häfen", in Duisburg-Ruhrort.
-Germany's third-largest and the Rhine-Ruhr region's main airport, Düsseldorf Airport, lies near the city, in Düsseldorf-Lohausen.
+Germany's fourth-largest and the Rhine-Ruhr region's main airport, Düsseldorf Airport, lies near the city, in Düsseldorf-Lohausen.
 With 42,747 students, the University of Duisburg-Essen is Germany's ninth-largest university.
 It has campuses in Essen and Duisburg, and a university hospital in Essen.
 Duisburg is a result of numerous incorporations of surrounding towns and smaller cities.
 The city is renowned for its steel industry.
 All blast furnaces in the Ruhr are now located in Duisburg.
 In 2000, 49% of all hot metal and 34.4% of all pig iron in Germany were produced here.
 It also has a large brewery, König.
 In the early Middle Ages, it was a royal court of the Franks, first mentioned in writing in 883.

+Etymology

+The first syllable of the name of the city could go back to the Proto-Indo-European root *dʰeus-, meaning something like "wet area" or "flood plain".
+Duisburg therefore could mean "fortified place in the floodplain".
+Another interpretation assumes that the name is derived from the Old German "duis" which means "hill".
+Duisburg could mean something like "castle on the hill".
+Thus, a place on a hill overlooking the Rhine, that could refer to the area of the present Town Hall.
+Duisburggau (Diuspurgau) was also the name of the medieval Gau (country subdivision) on the Lower Rhine.